Jay Bloom: Controversies

+In 2018, he co-founded Police Chase Las Vegas, which offers participation in a simulated police chase at the Las Vegas Motor Speedway.

+In 2021, Jay Bloom announced plans to lead a bid for a National Basketball Association expansion team in Las Vegas, stating he could invest $300 million to $500 million.

 Personal life

 Bloom is married to Carolyn Farkas.

 In 2022 and 2023, OceanGate CEO Stockton Rush invited him and his son to visit the wreck of the Titanic aboard the company's submersible Titan.
 Bloom declined, following safety concerns.
 On that dive, the submarine catastrophically imploded, killing Rush and four others.

-Bloom has a twenty-two-year-old son.
+Bloom has a son.